Jewish Holiday Resources

 SHEMINI ATZERET & SIMCHAT TORAH

-After the seven joyous days of Sukkot, we celebrate Shemini Atzeret (The Eighth day of Assembly), marking the end of Sukkot.
+After the seven joyous days of Sukkot, we celebrate Shemini Atzeret (The Eighth Day of Assembly), marking the end of Sukkot.
 During Shemini Atzeret, we gather again in the sukkah to celebrate God and our bounty, but without ritual and prayer…like the last guests at the party who have so much reason to rejoice that they stick around for one more hoorah.
 During Shemini Atzeret, we also pray for the rejuvenating rains of the next season.
+Shemini Atzeret transitions us into Simchat Torah (Rejoicing in Torah), when–just as we mark the transition from harvest season to our rainy season of winter–we mark the end of the yearly cycle of public readings from the Torah and commemorate the beginning of a new cycle of Torah readings.

-Hanukkah - also known as "The Festival of Lights" and "The Festival of Rededication" - is observed beginning on the Hebrew calendar date of 25 Kislev (usually in December, but sometimes in late November).
+Hanukkah—also known as "The Festival of Lights" and "The Festival of Rededication"—is observed beginning on the Hebrew calendar date of 25 Kislev (usually in December, but sometimes in late November).
 It is a celebration of when the Jewish people of Judea (what is now central Israel) rose up against the Syrian Greeks who had taken over the land, attempting to oppress and assimilate the Jews to Hellenic culture.
 Led by Judah Maccabee, the Jewish forces that revolted against King Antiochus IV Epiphanes of the Seleucid Empire recaptured the Temple in Jerusalem, which had been turned into a pagan shrine.
 The story tells us that Judah and his followers lit the Temple with only one small bottle of oil, which miraculously lasted for eight days, as they cleansed and rededicated the Temple to Israel's God.
 The eight days of Hanukkah represent the eight miraculous days of light and restoration of the beloved Temple.

 Hanukkah's core is a celebration of our ancestors' fight against religious oppression and of the Divine miracle that lit the Temple in Jerusalem, allowing Judah and his followers to restore and reclaim it for the Jewish people.
 The holiday is a symbol of Zionism in today's world as well as a reminder that religious freedom is worth fighting for, protecting and even rebuilding when necessary.